OOPSpam/blog/_posts/2024-08-20-recaptcha-performance-analyses.md

 ## How does reCAPTCHA slow down your website?

 Any included JavaScript, CSS or font file will slow down your website.
 This is unavoidable.
 It's best to keep it to a minimum as it's good for search engine ranking and user experience.

 As you may know, reCAPTCHA is a JavaScript based widget.
-You can [integrate reCAPTCHA V3](https://developers.google.com/recaptcha/docs/v3) into your website by including a JavaScript file, a callback function to handle the token, and a button with reCAPTCHA attributes.
+You can [integrate reCAPTCHA V3](https://developers.google.com/recaptcha/docs/v3) into your website by including a JavaScript file in [every page](https://www.oopspam.com/blog/loading-recaptcha), a callback function to handle the token, and a button with reCAPTCHA attributes.

 Our testing will be done on the complete contact form we created in [our previous article](https://www.oopspam.com/blog/contact-form-with-PHP).
 In that article, we integrated [OOPSpam](https://www.oopspam.com/) as a spam filter instead of reCAPTCHA.
 This time we will use reCAPTCHA as spam protection.
-Let's see the page performance before and after reCAPTCHA integration.

 The form is quite simple with 3 fields and basic styling.
 To see a clear difference and less noise, we stay away from using CMS systems like WordPress.

 ![A simple 3 field contact form](/blog/assets/posts/recaptcha/cf.png "A simple 3 field contact form")

 We will use the tool [Lighthouse](https://web.dev/performance-scoring/) to evaluate the performance.
 Lighthouse is available in any Chromium-based browser (Chrome, Brave, etc.).